spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 <%(#Expandable title="Tell me more about developing with simulated players")%>

 There is a basic implementation of simulated players included with the Starter Template.
-You can find out more about settingup simulated players by:
+You can find out more about setting up simulated players by:

 * Exploring the source code (look for `SimulatedPlayerCharacter_BP`).
 * Trying them out  by deploying simulated players with this project.